Skip to main content

 • \(P(e)^{rt}. \)

-Continuous interest rate is simply the interest rate appearing in the formula for interest which is compounded continuously.
+Continuous interest rate is the interest rate appearing in the formula for interest which is compounded continuously.
 In other words, if we label this interest rate as \(r \) then this would be the \(r \) appearing in the formula

 \begin{equation*} A(t)=P(e)^{rt}. \end{equation*}